+STAGE ONE:

-STAGE ONE: Up to ages 8 to 12
+Up to ages 8 to 12

-• Childhood stage; no visible signs of pubertal development.
+· Childhood stage; no visible signs of pubertal development.

-STAGE TWO: May begin ages 8 to 14
+STAGE TWO:

+- Height and weight increase rapidly. - Breast buds appear; nipples become raised and this area may be tender. - Fine, straight hairs start growing close to the labia.

+STAGE THREE:

-- Height and weight increase rapidly. - Breast buds appear; nipples become raised and this area may be tender. - Fine, straight hairs start growing close to the labia. - STAGE THREE: May begin ages 9 to 15 - Height continues to increase. - Breasts become rounder and fuller. - Pubic hair becomes darker, thicker and curlier. - Hips may start to widen in relation to waist, giving a softer, more rounded shape. - Vagina begins secreting a clear, whitish fluid called vaginal discharge. - For some girls, ovulation and menstruation begin late in this stage.
+- Height continues to increase. - Breasts become rounder - Pubic hair becomes darker. thicker and curlier. - Hips may start to widen in relation to waist, giving a softer, more rounded shape. - Vagina begins secreting a clear, whitish fluid called vaginal discharge. - For some girls, ovulation and menstruation begin late in this stage.